Getting started with Arch Linux

 1.5 Connect to internet

-Ethernet: auto-configured.
+Ethernet: Auto-configured

-Wireless: see wireless network configuration and iwd.
+Wireless: Wireless network configuration

 1.6 Update system clock